 This course provides an individualized approach to general conditioning utilizing the five major components.
 Emphasis is placed on the scientific basis for setting up and engaging in personalized physical fitness and conditioning programs.
 Upon completion, students should be able to set up and implement an individualized physical fitness and conditioning program.
-This is an individual and dual sport activity.

-PED 119 GENERAL CONDITIONING
+PED 119 GENERAL CONDITIONING (Intermediate) (2A)